cutthroat78/Leaving-Cert-Notes/README.md

 - Look at this [resource](https://engzone.weebly.com/)
 - Make notes for poetry techniques
 - Convert these notes in this [link](https://www.aoifesnotes.com/leaving-cert/ordinary-level/Paper-Two/docs/comparative-study/Introduction%20to%20Comparative%20Study%20-2014.pdf)
+- Convert debate powerpoint in English teams team
+- put movie versions of Macbeth onto notes website
+- convert glossary of poetic terms at back of verse 2023 textbook
+- fix all poems in english notes

 ### French
+- add english translation to oral exam script
+- make oral exam script into anki cards
+- make french notes on the words for the, a and some
 - Look through **ALL** files in french teams
 - get all Irregular Past Particles and group them based on endings
 - make notes on imparfait tense